CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ![Precision/Recall, with smallest predicted bins summing up to 1% of entire data set removed](plots/supervised/supervised_summary_all_99_3.png)
 *Performance metrics across ranks for the HC data set, with smallest predicted bins summing up to 1% of entire data set removed*

 The performances of the HC data set were similar to those for the MC data set.

 ####Which tools return very precise bins, with few sequences of other taxa included?
+Precise taxonomic binning results can be intersected with the results of binning tools for assignment of taxonomic labels to genome bins.
 For all data sets, taxator-tk returned few, but very precise assignments, if removing low abundance predicted bins, down to the genus level.

-####Which tools have high recall (very sensitive), also fo low abundance taxa?
-Good for screening for pathogens, in diagnostic settings, or for ancient metagenomics studies of human diseases.
+####Which tools have high recall (very sensitive), also for low abundance taxa?
-PhyloPythiaS+ and Kraken had the highest average recall, also with many low abundance bins included across all data sets.
+This is required when screening for pathogens, in diagnostic settings, or for ancient metagenomics studies of human diseases, where interesting leads are further pursued by validation with experimental techniques.
+Even though high recall was achieved by PhyloPythiaS+ and Kraken also for low abundan bins until the rank of family, this degraded substantially for the ranks below, which are of most interest for these applications.
+It therefore remains an open challenge, to further improve predictive performance here.

 ####Which tools are good for reconstructing taxon bins for genomes from novel species, genera, family (deep-branchers).
 -Which tools are suitable for taxon bin recovery from “deep-branching” phyla with few reference genomes?
 Across taxonomic ranks.
 Conclusion:

-### Are there trends evident by approach?
+####Are there trends evident by approach?
 -e.g. read based methods versus methods run on assembled sequences (Megan and Kraken versus PPSP and taxator-tk), homology-based methods versus kmer methods (not really, e.g. Megan and taxator-tk versus Kraken and PhyloPythiaS+), LCA-using methods (also Megan and Kraken versus others).

 ####How does the presence of viral material, plasmids and other circular elements affect the taxonomic binning results?